HebaShaban/final-project/README.md

 In your GitHub repository, go to Settings > Webhooks > Add webhook.

 1. Payload URL with the Jenkins server's public IP and port 8080.

 2. Change Content type to application/json

 3. Which events would you like to trigger this webhook? the you choose (send me everything)

 4. "Add Webhook"

 ## Step 6: Configure Jenkins Pipeline

-1.get ecr url from aws add it to jenkins file in the approprtiate location 2.Create a Multibranch Pipeline in Jenkins
+1.get ecr url from aws add it to jenkins file in the approprtiate location

+2.Create a Multibranch Pipeline in Jenkins

 3.Create a new pipeline for your GitHub repository.

 4.Configure credentials, repository URL, and branch discovery.

 ## Step 7: Run the Pipeline
 Commit and push changes to your GitHub repository.
 Jenkins will automatically trigger the pipeline on new commits and perform the defined actions.

+1. run all kubernates files in jenkins to get app and database
+2. run dockerfile, docker compose to get app and database